-entertainment management.
+SPARKS Sparks began her career in Columbia, South Carolina at the Colonial Life Arena after graduating with a degree in sport and entertainment management.
 Since then, she was recruited to AT&T Center, a 18,500-seat venue in San Antonio, Texas home of the NBA San Antonio Spurs before moving to Tulsa as the regional director of sales and marketing for 17 facilities, including BOK Center.
 Sparks was instrumental in BOK Center's pre-opening venue development and grand opening plans, where she helped host 184 events in the first 10 months of operation.
-During her tenure, she led the new arena to be a national and international ranked facility for
+During her tenure, she led the new arena to be a national and international ranked facility for ticket sales.

-SMG has named

-manager of BOK

-Center and Cox

-Business Center.
-Sparks most re-

-Sparks

-Sparks began her career in Co-

-Casey

-ticket sales.
 "It is an honor to continue to be part of this team," said Sparks.
 'Cox Business Center and BOK Center are spectacular facilities with a reputation of being the best.
 BOK Financial has named Susan Hermann, senior vice president, director, corporate communications.
-Hermann brings extensive knowl-
+Hermann brings extensive knowledge to BOK Financial, having

-nancial. having served 18 years with CoBiz Financial, most recently as the director of corporate communications.
+served 18 years with CoBiz Financial, most recently as the director of corporate communications.
 Prior to CoBiz Financial, Hermann worked in communications and community relations for the Denver Metro Chamber of Commerce and The Reynolds and Reynolds Company.

 Hermann, a longtime Colorado resident, will be based in BOK Financial's corporate office in Denver.

 NOBODY OFFERS MORE DISCOUNTS THAN FARMERS

 - Automobile insurance

 - Homeowners insurance

 - Life insurance